johnsosoka/jscom-blog/website/_pages/about.md

 Friendly requests/comments/corrections are always welcome, feel free to contact me via the [contact form](/contact/).
 Be sure to leave a valid e-mail so that I can follow up with you.

+In case you need to send a supersecret message, my PGP key is available [here](/pgp/).
+Be sure to include your public key if you would like me to respond securely.

 #### Website:

 This website is intended to serve as a base of operations for me.
 I enjoy running this website as somebody might enjoy